What Is A Line Manager? – Learn In Just 5 Minutes!

 In addition, as leaders of their team, line managers need to demonstrate the behaviours that they want their team to exhibit, like diligence, integrity, and honesty.

-A key aspect of leadership is motivation, master how to motivate your team here!
+A key aspect of leadership is motivating your team to get the most out of them!

 2. Communication